Troubleshooting¶

 is a method supported by AGP 7.4.2

 .
-Compiling environments below this version will produce this error.
-You can use the ft-plugin-legacy
+Compilation environments below this version will generate this error.
+Use the ft-plugin-legacy

 version to fix this error.
-For more details, see Integration Configuration
+For detailed instructions, see Integration Configuration

 java.lang.IllegalArgumentException:¶